Get ready with Luxe Talent for your next Job Interview in the Fashion Industry

 The image we give in a job interview is very important: it is the first impression that the Recruiter will have from us and, as we all know, first impressions matter, especially if we are applying for a fashion company.

 There are many factors that will determine our success in a job interview, from our knowledge and experience to our professional ambitions and attitude.
-We have to show that we have the necessary skills to take over the job and that we can fit into the company on a personal level as well.
-Therefore, it is normal that we push our image into the background.
+We have to show that we have the necessary skills to take over the job, and that we can fit into the company on a personal level as well.
+Therefore, it is normal, that we push our image into the background.
 However, we can’t forget that our image can become our best cover letter for any new professional opportunity.
-In this sense, there are certain dresscode rules in any work environment that we can’t ignore.
-Just as we wouldn’t trust a bank where the director is wearing a tracksuit, we wouldn’t either ask for advice on trekking shoes to a perfectly well-dressed sales assistant.
+In this sense, there are certain dress code rules in any work environment that we can’t ignore.
+Just as we wouldn’t trust a bank where the director is wearing a tracksuit, we wouldn’t either ask for advice on trekking shoes from a perfectly well-dressed sales assistant.
 In the same way, a recruiter who must choose from two candidates with similar profiles will end up selecting the one that has given a better impression and seems to suit better the philosophy of the firm.

 1. Research the company’s culture and values

 If you know the brand where you are applying, make a brief research on its values, target and work environment.
 In the case of fashion and luxury retail, it is quite easy: just go to one of the firm’s stores to see how the workers are dressed.
 If it’s an office position, social media is the key: many firms post pictures of their offices and workers on their accounts.
-However, we must bear in mind that the people on the pictures are already working in the company and, therefore, their style could be more relaxed.
+However, we must bear in mind that the people in the pictures are already working in the company and, therefore, their style could be more relaxed.
 We can’t forget that we are not part of the team yet, so we should always keep our image professional.

-On the other hand, if the selection process is confidential and we do not know the brand, we should always try to be as neutral as possible.
+On the other hand, if the selection process is confidential, and we do not know the brand, we should always try to be as neutral as possible.
 If it is a luxury firm, we should be elegant and formal.
 However, if it is a fast-fashion brand, we must take into account the latest trends in fashion and try to dress accordingly.